Skip to main content

 Anthropology

 His book Hearing and the Hospital: Sound, Listening, Knowledge and Experience (https://www.amazon.co.uk/Hearing-Hospital-Listening-Knowledge-Experience/dp/1907774246) is an ethnography of the auditory culture of a London hospital.
 It focuses on doctors' use of stethoscopic listening and other sound technologies in their diagnostic work, but also examines the techniques of listening used by nurses in their management of ward spaces and explores the ways in which the sounds of the hospital environment are woven into patients' experiences of hospitalisation.
 A further book, a cultural history of the stethoscope entitled Stethoscope: the making of a medical icon (co-authored with Anna Harris) was published in 2022 (https://www.waterstones.com/book/stethoscope/anna-harris/tom-rice/9781789146332).
+You can hear him speaking about it on Radio 4's Thinking Allowed here - https://www.bbc.co.uk/sounds/play/m00230wm.

 Between 2018 and 2021 Professor Rice was PI on the ESRC funded Transforming Social Science project 'Listening to the Zoo'.
 This project aimed to generate detailed knowledge about how sounds are woven into the experience of zoos for visitors, staff, people who live near zoos and for zoo animals themselves.
-It set out to explore how listening, and attending to different kinds and qualities of sound, can promote new forms of awareness of human and animal behaviour in the zoo context.
+It set considers how listening, and attending to different kinds and qualities of sound, can promote new forms of awareness of human and animal behaviour in the zoo context.
 As part of the project he made an experimental listening tour of an imaginary zoo.
 You can access it here: https://soundcloud.com/user-102738989/listening-to-the-zoo-audio-guide

 View full profile